Study Cycles

 Progression of students

-Undergraduate students’ registration process, that is students of both general upper secondary and vocational upper secondary schools who have succeeded in the pan-hellenic exams, is announced by the Ministry of Education and Religious Affairs on a fixed period of time through an electronic platform.
+The registration process for undergraduate students, including those from general and vocational upper secondary schools who have succeeded in the pan-hellenic exams, is announced by the Ministry of Education, Religious Affairs and Sports during a designated period through an electronic platform.

 The academic year includes two semesters, winter and spring.

 Students register at the beginning of each semester during dates set by the deanery.
-They also choose the modules they choose to attend.
+They also select the modules they wish to attend.

 Only in exceptional cases is the semester’s extension allowed in order to cover the necessary teaching weekly hours of a module, but in no case can this extension be more than two weeks.